-You will help in the day to day running of the department, reviewing and vetting scan requests to determine appropriateness and clinical urgency to prioritising workload.
+- Assist in the day to day running of the department.
+Review and vet scan requests anddetermine appropriateness and clinical urgency.

 You should have one of the following qualifications: fully accredited vascular scientist (AVS) with the Society for Vascular Technology GB & Ireland (SVT), STP graduate or an equivalent body if trained abroad.
 You must also have a relevant post-graduation qualification such as a PGCert, PGDip, MSc or equivalent.About us